shamansir/rpd/docs/sections/api.md

 By default, inlets accept connection only from one outlet, so when user connects some other outlet to this inlet, the previous connection, if it existed, is immediately and automatically removed.
 Though, you can pass an option to the renderer named `inletsAcceptMultipleLinks` and set it to `true`, so multiple connections will be available to user and inlets will receive values from all the outlets connected in order they were fired. <!-- FIXME: check if it works and consider #336 -->

+You can discover the complete list of the properties which could be used in this definition if you read the [`Rpd.channeltype`](TODO) method description.

 #### `node.addOutlet(type, alias, [def]) → Outlet`

 Add the output channel to this node, so it will be able to send data to the inlets of other nodes, when connected to them.
 Same way as for `addInlet` method described above and following the same reasons, you need to specify the type of the channel, which can be `core/any` while you do experiments and is recommended to be changed to something more specific later, unless this channel was really intended to accept anything.